- Academic Programs

-All new students are required to complete a health form including a record of personal and family history, a physical examination, and verification of immunization.
+All new students are required to complete a health form including a record of personal and family history and verification of immunization.
 The health form may be accessed online, and a hard copy is mailed with your Bulldog Packet from the Office of Admissions after your deposit has been received.
-The health form must be completed to gain medical clearance to register for classes at the College.
+The health form must be completed before a student is allowed to attend classes at the College.
 Incomplete forms will not be accepted.
 The health form provides detailed instructions on completing the form and which immunizations are required.

 Do I need to get a meningitis vaccine?